 Capital gain dividends and any net long-term capital gains you realize from the sale of Fund shares are taxable at the reduced long-term capital gains rates.
-For individuals in the 10% and 15% tax brackets, the long-term capital gains tax rate is 0%.
+For individuals in the 10% and 15% federal income tax brackets, the long-term capital gains tax rate is 0%.
 For individuals in higher tax brackets, the long-term capital gains rate is 15% (20% for certain high income taxpayers).
+An additional 3.8% Medicare tax may also be imposed as discussed below.

 Returns of capital.
-If the Fund's distributions exceed its earnings and profits (i.e., its taxable income and realized capital gains) for a taxable year, all or a portion of the distributions made in that taxable year may be characterized as a return of capital to you.
+If the Fund's distributions exceed its earnings and profits (i.e., generally, its taxable income and realized capital gains) for a taxable year, all or a portion of the distributions made in that taxable year may be characterized as a return of capital to you.
 A return of capital distribution will generally not be taxable, but will reduce the cost basis in your Fund shares and will result in a higher capital gain or in a lower capital loss when you sell your shares.
 Any return of capital in excess of the basis in your Fund shares, however, will be taxable as a capital gain.
 In the case of a non-calendar year fund, earnings and profits are first allocated to distributions made on or before December 31 of its taxable year and then to distributions made thereafter.
 The effect of this provision is to "push" returns of capital into the next calendar year.